b-sarrazin/Get-DriversPackFromDell/README.md

 * operatingSystems: filter CAB files according to the operating systems requested
 * architectures: filter CAB files according to the requested architectures

 The use of parameters is not mandatory.
 However, for more convenience, it is advisable to modify the following variables directly in the code: $downloadFolder, $monthsBack

 ### Prerequisites

-* Windows 7+ / Windows Server 2003+
+* Windows 7+ / Windows Server 2003+ / Linux / MAC
-* PowerShell v5+
+* PowerShell v1+

 ## Description